 A normal wait time for a physician visit is 3 to 4 weeks, add some testing and a return appointment for test results into the equation and you can easily be looking at 6 month time.
 And that is with a regular commercial insurance, God forbid if you have an HMO, that time could at least extend by 6 month for a total of a year and a year is an awful long time to allow something to control or grow in your body.

-Please consider subscribing to my thoughts…..I am so excited to be working with Bumrungrad Hospital and all the wonderful alternative treatment options they provide.
+Please consider subscribing to my thoughts…..I am so excited be able to offer access to international healthcare and all the wonderful alternative treatment options they provide.
 They are so open minded to care options that are rare or non existent in the US and guess what?
 That mindset trickles down from the top.
-My next article will highlight the quality of life improvement measures by the team at VitalLife Bumrungrad Hospital – they have joined with researchers in Germany (where physicians don’t get paid by pharma) and have access to over 30 cancer drugs in comparison to 2 to 3 cancer drugs we use in the States.

 If you want personal contact for more information please complete the form below.
 See you in my next post!